By Ty Joplin

 Questions surrounding U.S. President Donald Trump’s mental health have become commonplace, alongside speculations that he is dangerously unfit for office.
 Mental health experts have come out in droves to warn the general public, and nearly every news story regarding the latest development in the White House is tied back to Trump’s supposedly deteriorating mind.

-Trump’s reported affair with porn actress Stephanie Clifford AKA Stormy Daniels is the latest story that adds to the broader narrative that Trump is a morally and mentally unhinged monster stuffed in an ill-fitting suit.
+Trump’s reported affair with adult film actress Stephanie Clifford AKA Stormy Daniels is the latest story that adds to the broader narrative that Trump is a morally and mentally unhinged monster stuffed in an ill-fitting suit.

 But while that story was salacious and explosive, one detail slipped under the radar of coverage.